For the fourth year in a row, the DASH Diet Eating Plan is ranked No. 1

 Being last on the Best Diets list doesn’t mean Paleo is the worst diet ever (the “Cookie Diet” didn’t even make the list).
 But U.S. News & World Report’s experts said the Paleo Diet was too restrictive for most people to follow long term, and that it limited some essential nutrients.
 They also cited a lack of research proving the Paleo Diet’s cardiovascular health and weight loss benefits in their ranking.

 The Paleo Diet tied for last place on the list alongside the Dukan diet, which is also a high-protein, low-carbohydrate approach.

 Unlike many diet plans, DASH doesn’t cut out or extremely restrict certain foods.
-Its focus is on limiting your daily sodium intake.
-The meal plan has three whole-grain products each day, four to six servings of vegetables, four to six servings of fruit, two to four servings of dairy products and several servings each of lean meats and nuts/seeds/legumes.
+Its focus is on limiting daily sodium intake.
+The meal plan includes three whole-grain products each day, four to six servings of vegetables, four to six servings of fruit, two to four servings of dairy products and several servings each of lean meats and nuts/seeds/legumes.

 U.S. News & World Report also published several other lists, including best weight-loss diets, best diabetes diets, best commercial diet plans and easiest diets to follow.

-Weight Watchers topped best weight-loss, best commercial diet plan and easiest to follow lists.
+Weight Watchers topped the best weight-loss, best commercial diet plan and easiest to follow lists.
 Also high on several lists were the Jenny Craig plan and “The Biggest Loser” plan.

 For more, visit U.S. News & World Report’s Best Diets Rankings.